connorfcruz/cruz-connor-portfolio/docs/networking/assignment2.md

 ubuntu@ubuntu:~$ sudo mount -t davfs http://127.0.0.1:9843/ ~/hostshare/
 ```

+The directory is changed to hostshare, and 'ls' confirms that th files from the host system's Desktop folder are shared. 'mv' is also used to move the screenshot in hostshare to MazeGame:

 ```bash
 ubuntu@ubuntu:~$ cd hostshare

 ubuntu@ubuntu:~/hostshare$ ls
 'Screenshot 2025-09-05 at 2.23.11 PM.png'

 ubuntu@ubuntu:~/hostshare$ mv 'Screenshot 2025-09-05 at 2.23.11 PM.png' ~/Documents/MazeGame

 ubuntu@ubuntu:~/hostshare$ cd ~/Documents/MazeGame
 ```

+This command confirms that the screenshot was successfully moved to MazeGame:

 ```bash
 ubuntu@ubuntu:~/Documents/MazeGame$ ls